rlite/rlite/README.md

     cfd = rina_flow_respond(sfd, h, 0 /* positive response */);

 On error -1 is returned, with the errno code properly set.

+    int rina_flow_respond(int fd, int handle, int response)

+This function is called to emit a verdict on the flow allocation request identified by handle, that was previously received on fd by calling rina flow accept() with the RINA F NORESP flag set.
+A zero response indicates a positive response, which completes the flow allocation procedure.
+A non-zero response indicates that the flow allocation request is denied.
+In both cases response is sent to the requesting application to inform it about the verdict.
+When the response is positive, on success this function returns a file descriptor that can be subsequently used with standard I/O system calls to exchange SDUs on the flow and synchronize.
+When the response is negative, 0 is returned on success.
+In any case, -1 is returned on error, with the errno code properly set.

+    int rina_flow_alloc(const char *dif, const char *local_appl, const char *remote_appl,
+                        const struct rina_flow_spec *flowspec,
+                        unsigned int flags);

+This function is called to issue a flow allocation request towards the destination application called remote appl, using local appl as a source application name.
+If flowspec is not NULL, it specifies the QoS parameters to be used for the flow, should the flow allocation request be successful.
+If it is NULL, an implementation-specific default QoS will be assumed instead (which typically corresponds to a best-effort QoS).
+If dif is not NULL the system may look for remote appl in a DIF called dif.
+However, the dif argument is only advisory and the system is free to ignore it and take an autonomous decision.
+If flags specifies RINA F NOWAIT, a call to this function does not wait until the completion of the flow allocation procedure; on success, it just returns a control file descriptor that can be subsequently fed to rina flow alloc wait() to wait for completion and obtain the flow I/O file descriptor.
+Moreover, the control file descriptor can be used with poll(), select() and similar.
+If flags does not specify RINA F NOWAIT, a call to this function waits until the flow allocation procedure is complete.
+On success, it returns a file descriptor that can be subsequently used with standard I/O system calls to exchange SDUs on the flow and synchronize.
+In any case, -1 is returned on error, with the errno code properly set.

+    int rina_flow_alloc_wait(int wfd)

+This function waits for the completion of a flow allocation procedure previosuly initiated with a call to rina flow alloc() with the RINA F NOWAIT flag set.
+The wfd file descriptor must match the one returned by rina flow alloc().
+On success, it returns a file descriptor that can be subsequently used with standard I/O system calls to exchange SDUs on the flow and synchronize.
+On error -1 is returned, with the errno code properly set.

+    struct rina_flow_spec {
+        uint64_t max_sdu_gap; /* in SDUs */
+        uint64_t avg_bandwidth; /* in bits per second */
+        uint32_t max_delay; /* in microseconds */
+        uint16_t max_loss; /* percentage */
+        uint32_t max_jitter; /* in microseconds */
+        uint8_t in_order_delivery; /* boolean */
+        uint8_t msg_boundaries; /* boolean */
+    };
+    void rina_flow_spec_default(struct rina_flow_spec *spec)

+This function fills in the provided spec with an implementation-specific default QoS, which should correspond to a best-effort QoS.
+The fields of the rina flow spec data structure specify the QoS of a RINA flow as follows:
+ * max sdu gap specifies the maximum number of consecutive SDUs that can be lost without violating the QoS.
+Specifying -1 means that there is no maximum, and so the flow is unreliable; 0 means that no SDU can be lost and so the flow is reliable.
+ * avg bandwidth specifies the maximum bandwidth that should be guaranteed on this flow, in bits per second.
+ * max delay specifies the maximum one-way latency that can be experienced by SDUs of this flow without violating the QoS, expressed in microseconds.
+ * max loss specifies the maximum percentage of SDUs that can be lost on this flow without violating the QoS.
+ * max jitter specifies the maximum jitter that can be experienced by SDUs on this flow without violating the QoS.
+ * in order delivery, if true requires that the SDUs are delivered in order on this flow (no SDU reordering is allowed).
+ * msg boundaries: if true, the flow is stream-oriented, like TCP; a stream-oriented flow does not preserve message boundaries, and therefore write() and read() system calls are used to exchange a stream of bytes, and the granularity of the exchange is the byte.
+If false, the flow is datagram-oriented, like UDP, and does preserve message boundaries.
+The I/O system calls are used to exchanges messages (SDUs), and the granularity of the exchange is the message.